ibnuda/fpmortals/manuscript/complete.md

   def T[F[_]](implicit t: Twitter[F]): Twitter[F] = t
 ~~~~~~~~

-We need to call `getUser` followed by `getStars`.
-If we use `Monad` as our
-context, our function is difficult because we have to handle the `Empty` case:

 Kita harus memanggil `getUser` dan dilanjutkan dengan `getStars`.
 Bila kita
 menggunakan `Monad` sebagai konteks dari pemanggilan ini, kita akan kesulitan
 menulis fungsi untuk ini karena kita harus menangani kondisi `Empty`: